Krishnamohan-Yerrabilli/Rancher-Deep-Dive/1-Intro-to-Rancher-and-Kubernetes/README.md

 - OpenShift is a `container application` platform that is built on top of `Kubernetes`.
 It provides `additional features` such as built-in CI/CD, security, and `monitoring`.
 OpenShift is intended for `enterprise` use-cases and is often used in `production environments`.

+In conclusion

-- Kubernetes is a powerful and feature-rich container orchestration system that is widely used in production environments.
+- Kubernetes is a powerful and feature-rich `container orchestration` system that is widely used in `production environments`.

-- Docker Swarm is simpler and more lightweight, making it a good choice for development and testing environments.
+- Docker Swarm is simpler and more `lightweigh`t, making it a good choice for development and `testing environments`.

-- OpenShift is built on top of Kubernetes and adds enterprise features, making it a good choice for production environments.
+- OpenShift is `built on top of Kubernetes` and adds enterprise features, making it a good choice for `production environments`.